 The Bathroom: The crisp white and sky blue bathroom was spacious and featured a large shower/bathtub.
 The bathroom looked out on the horizon pool below.

-The Amenities: Keswick Hall at Monticello features amenities by Molton Brown.
+The Amenities: The property features amenities by Molton Brown.

-The Cost: Rooms at Keswick Hall start around $279 per night.
+The Cost: Rooms start around $279 per night.
 We won our two-night stay in a charity raffle.

-The Location: Keswick Hall at Monticello is located about 9 miles east of downtown Charlottesville and the University of Virginia.
+The Location: The resort is located about 9 miles east of downtown Charlottesville and the University of Virginia.
 It is just north of the I-64 highway near many local wineries.
 Keswick Hall is located 7 miles from Thomas Jefferson’s Monticello home.

 The Transportation: The resort is best accessed via private car.
 There is ample parking at the resort and the staff will gladly valet your car.